Gilaverbuch/pyOAD/README.md

 # pyoad
-Python package to read ocean acoustics data from the Ocean Acoustic and Signals Lab (OASL) at Woods Hole Oceanographic Institution (WHOI).
+Python package to .D binary data format from the Ocean Acoustic and Signals Lab (OASL) at Woods Hole Oceanographic Institution (WHOI).

 To install run: